markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ## Customize the Buttons

-The Run Buddy folks are liking the changes we've been making, but they've also been wondering when we're going to change those ugly, default checkboxes and radio buttons.
+The Run Buddy folks are liking the changes we've been making, but they've also been wondering when we're going to update those ugly, default checkboxes and radio buttons.
 In the following picture, the browser's default styling is on the left, and the requested styling is on the right:

 ![checkboxes](./assets/lesson-5/1000-checkboxes.png)